 You might wonder why we have an article on affordable housing on a site concerned with Blue Growth ?

 This is because there is a housing shortage, with a majority of house building being for the rich or middle classes, but very little that our unemployed might realistically occupy without becoming financial slaves.
+Financial slavery is an unsustainable feature of a modern balanced society, to be eradicated.

 In addition, the houses that are presently being built in a building boom in the south east of England are ordinary bricks and mortar, bereft of any sustainable energy features - so - actually contributing to the cancer of poverty in society.
 There is no provision for electric car charging, solar heating, photovoltaic panels or wind turbines to generate electricity.
 What are we like?